 The School offers opportunities for students to participate in physical activity either before and/or after the school day (or both) through a variety of methods.
-The School will encourage students to be physically active before and after school by encouraging participation in intramural sports or Centurian Club.
+The School will encourage students to be physically active before and after school by encouraging participation in activities.